mardix/sailor/README.md

 # Boxie Configuration (https://mardix.github.io/boxie)
 # Boxie is tool to deploy multiple sites and app on a single server
 ---
+# name: a name for the application
 name:
+# description of what it is
 description:
+# version if necessary
 version:

+#(*required) List of all application to run
 apps:
   -
     # domain_name (string): the server name without http